 If the time has come for you to buy a home, be prepared to handle all the responsibilities that come with owning a home.
-It includes handling a wide range of expenses such as policy fees, insurance, closing costs, maintenance and many more.
-Keeping a well-maintained home and repairing of damages is also a factor to consider.
+It includes handling a wide range of expenses such as policy fees, insurance, closing costs, maintenance, and many more.
+Keeping a well-maintained home and repairing damages is also a factor to consider.
+The best low mortgage rate – 2 ways to get it.

 How Do Mortgage Lenders Evaluate You?

-When you apply for a mortgage loan, your lender evaluate you by your eligibility for a specific loan and interest rate.
-Your credit score, debts, employment history and other factors are carefully determined to know what they can offer you.
+When you apply for a mortgage loan, your lender evaluates you by your eligibility for a specific loan and interest rate.
+Your credit score, debts, employment history, and other factors are carefully determined to know what they can offer you.
 When it’s done, your mortgage lender will inform you of what type of loan and interest rate you are entitled to.

 Here is how: